MLOPS-IE7374-Fall2024-G9/mlops-project/README.md

      - Data slicing is used to create subsets of data to evaluate performance across different segments.
      - Fairlearn tool is used to implement data slicing.
 Data is sliced based on "subba-name" which is the region for electricity demand.
      - A bias detection model is also trained to identify potential biases in the data and results, allowing for continuous monitoring of fairness.

+### 10. Data Drift Detection
+- **Purpose**: To identify shifts in the underlying data distribution between the baseline dataset and newly collected data, which can affect model performance.
+Monitoring data drift helps ensure the model remains accurate and reliable over time.
+- **Implementation**:
+  - **Evidently AI Data Drift Detection**: Utilizes the DataDriftPreset metric from Evidently AI to generate detailed reports on data drift across various features, both numerical and categorical.
+This includes HTML and JSON outputs summarizing drift results for analysis.
+  - **Kolmogorov-Smirnov (KS) Test**: Applied to numerical features to compare cumulative distribution functions (CDFs) of baseline and new data.
+The KS test returns a p-value indicating whether drift has occurred.
+  - **Population Stability Index (PSI)**: Measures the stability of feature distributions by comparing the proportions of values in specified bins between baseline and new datasets.
+PSI values above certain thresholds indicate drift.

 ### Example Data and Processing Flow